-F. CPAP SHELF
+H. CPAP SHELF (AFTERMARKET OPTION)

-In the bedroom of your RV, there are two shelves located within the hidden dresser top storage compartment.
-These shelves can be converted for use as a CPAP storage location by utilizing the dark brown stained wood shelf adapters located in the wall shelving on the common wall between the bedroom and bathroom.
+In the bedroom of your RV, there are two shelves located on either side of the bed.
+These shelves can be converted for use as a CPAP storage location by purchasing the aftermarket available shelf extensions.

-These adapter shelves have magnets to hold them in place while stored in the wall shelf.
-Below is a picture of the adapter shelves stored in the wall shelf (left).
+These adapter shelves have magnets to hold them in place.
+These shelves are to be stored in the dresser.
 The shelf adapter in CPAP mode is shown on the picture on the right.
 The groove in the back of the adapter affixes to the lip of the shelf to hold it in place.